 23. Annihilation (2018)

-Set in a distant future, in a designated ‘Area X’ in the US, Lena – a professor of cellular biology is leading a team of experts into the Shimmer – a quarantined zone with restricted access.
-As it turns out, Lena and her husband would be the only persons to make out of the Shimmer unscathed.
+Set in a distant future, in a designated ‘Area X’ in the US, Lena – a professor of cellular biology, is leading a team of experts into the Shimmer – a quarantined zone with restricted access.
+As it turns out, Lena and her husband would be the only people who would make out of the Shimmer unscathed.
 As the team enters the Shimmer, they witness inexplicable phenomena, mutations, otherworldly beings, doppelgangers, and chaos.
 While the sci-fi thrills and the visuals have been impeccably laid out across the film, the movie was questioned for a “lethargic” second half.
 More or less, ‘Annihilation’ garnered critical and commercial success globally and is touted to be one of the best dystopian movies with brain-teasing puzzles and inexplicable logic all around.
 And P.S. – Natalie Portman is out of the world as usual.

 Read More: Best Sci-Fi Thriller Movies of All Time